Gladue report: Application

 Gladue principles must be applied to anyone who identifies as Indigenous, including Status and non-Status Indians, as well as those who identify as First Nations, Métis and Inuit - when they are charged with a crime or going through the justice system.
 Gladue principles can be applied during sentencing, bail, parole, and numerous situations within the courts.

+In 2026, a Supreme Court of the Northwest Territories judge ruled that Gladue principles could be applied to defendants regardless of their self-identity.
+A defendant had identified as "Caucasian", however the judge made a determination that the defendant was actually Indigenous and had taken up an "erroneous position as to his heritage", which required a Gladue report.

 Collection of information

 Gladue's report outlines individual and systematic background information for the judge.
 While this can vary depending on the province, territory, or court system, the Canadian Bar Association (CBA) outlines a general overview of questions.
 The report would start with the client's background – from general information, such as age, marital status, if they have dependent children – to more specific information like their occupation, and how long they have been working.

 Additional questions will then be asked regarding to the client's family – their parent's background, the client's relationship with them, if anyone in their family, including them, attended residential schools.
 Questions related to their grandparents, siblings, extended family, and members of their community, that support the client.

 The questioning continues, bringing up factors which might have led them to their involvement within the justice system, such as social and cultural factors, substance abuse and mental health.
 Once completed, the report is submitted to the judge to be considered.

 Overall, the purpose of the questions is to bring up background information, not just of the client, but their families too.
 The background information helps inform the judge and supports their understanding of the multiple factors that lead an Indigenous person in Canada to be involved in the justice system.